 To make a barbecue chopped pork sandwich, you would add diced peppers and onions to the chopped meat and saute them together until the veggies are softened.
 Add barbecue sauce to the mixture, heat gently, and serve on toasted bulkie rolls.

 Pulled pork is versatile in its own way, but it differs from chopped pork in terms of texture.
 After seasoning the pork butt with a spice rub, you cook the meat over low heat in the oven, slow cooker, or–best of all–the smoker or grill.
 When it’s reached the optimal temperature, you let it rest before “pulling” the meat into shreds.

 You can use pulled pork as a sandwich, taco, or burrito filling, a nacho or pizza topping, or the centerpiece for a main course.
 It goes well with corn bread, cole slaw, and baked beans, especially when mixed with your favorite style of barbecue sauce.

-Chopped Pork vs Pulled Pork: What’s the Difference?
+Chopped Pork vs Pulled Pork: A Guide

 The first thing you’ll notice about chopped pork vs pulled pork is the texture.
 Chopped pork is cut into cubes, while pulled pork is shredded.

 Preparation is another factor.
 While pulled pork needs to cook for a long time, you can prepare this version of chopped pork in a hurry.
 That’s what makes the latter dish such a popular choice for busy households.